unXpected7/Tenpoles2/README.md

 # Tenpoles2

-The project for make Proggressive Web using Expo based Typescript
+The project for BUILD Proggressive Web  using Expo and React native based Typescript